-HEPA-vacuum or steam-clean all carpets, and
+HEPA-vacuum or steam-clean all carpets;

-HEPA-vacuum or wet-clean all other floors and all other horizontal surfaces, and
+HEPA-vacuum or wet-clean all other floors and all other horizontal surfaces; and

 Dispose of all debris, filters, mop heads, and cloths in sealed, leak-tight containers.

 Additional cleaning.
 The licensed management planner must make a written recommendation to the local education agency whether additional cleaning is needed, and if so, the methods and frequency of such cleaning.